 Advantages and Disadvantages of Soldering

 Melted solder may leave a toxic flux residue, and improper heating may cause deformities or voids in the solder.
-Soldering is suitable for all types of joining works, but its limitations include less joint strength, not useful for long-length joining.
+Despite its versatility, soldering has drawbacks, such as reduced joint strength and inefficiency for long-distance joining.